LYxiaotai/MDIC3/README.md

     -step: if grnchoose =='GNIPLR', the user must select the step size for GNIPLR block calculation.
     -out: the directory to store the MDIC3 results

 There is a simple example below:

-The file 'gene_exp.txt' is a single-cell gene expression profile that contains 39 genes, 20 cells.
+The file 'gene_exp.txt' is a test single-cell gene expression profile that contains 39 genes, 20 cells.

-The file 'GRN.txt' is gene regulatory network adjacency matrix among the 39 genes in 'gene_exp.txt'.

 The file 'cell_label.txt' contains cell types informations for the 20 cells in 'gene_exp.txt'.